pingcap/docs-cn/system-variables.md

 - Type: Boolean
 - Default value: `OFF`
 - This variable controls the way commit TS is calculated for async commit.
 By default (with the `OFF` value), the two-phase commit requests a new TS from the PD server and uses the TS to calculate the final commit TS.
 In this situation, linearizability is guaranteed for all the concurrent transactions.
-- If you set this variable to `ON`, the TS fetched from the PD server is saved, with the cost that only causal consistency is guaranteed but not linearizability.
+- If you set this variable to `ON`, the process of fetching TS from the PD server is skipped, with the cost that only causal consistency is guaranteed but not linearizability.
 For more details, see the blog post [Async Commit, the Accelerator for Transaction Commit in TiDB 5.0](https://en.pingcap.com/blog/async-commit-the-accelerator-for-transaction-commit-in-tidb-5-0/).
 - For scenarios that require only causal consistency, you can set this variable to `ON` to improve performance.

 ### tidb_hash_join_concurrency